 Enjoy the prologue and first chapter from Book #1.
 If you like it, click HERE to buy it!

-“Well, at least your group’s not as bad as Brandon’s,” Tristan declared.
+“Well, at least your group’s not as bad as Brandon’s,” a counselor named Tristan declared.
 “His group reminds me of a circus – they look like a freak show and act like animals!”

 “Hey!”
 Brandon pulled himself up to the edge of his seat and glared at Tristan.
 The laughter melted to silence.
 “Don’t talk about them that way, okay?”